SolderedElectronics/Inkplate-documentation/source/peripheral-mode.rst

     #H(0)* - Image load failed
     #H(-1)* - SD Card Init Error

+    |Note: This will not work on Inkplate 2, because it has no SD card slot
 setDisplayMode: #I(D)*
 ----------------------
     | D - Display Mode (D = 3 -> 3 bit mode, D = 1 -> 1 bit mode)